 Call-in pay is payment for work performed by a full-time non-exempt (hourly) employee who has been recalled to work at a time disconnected from the employee’s normal work schedule.
 Work done in this manner shall be compensated with a minimum of two (2) hours at the employee’s overtime rate of pay.

+4.2.6 Weekend Work Duty

+Full-time non-exempt (hourly) employees who have been scheduled for weekend duty shall be compensated with a minimum of two (2) hours at the employee’s overtime rate of pay.
+Weekend duty employee who has been scheduled to work must be readily available to report within thirty (30) minutes.
+The scheduled employee must carry and answer the Village Emergency phone as required.

-4.2.6 Overtime Pay and Compensatory Time
+4.2.7 Overtime Pay and Compensatory Time